xdv/divvyd/Builds/VisualStudio2017/README.md

 [same page](http://slproweb.com/products/Win32OpenSSL.html), again making sure to get the correct 32-/64-bit variant.

-* NOTE: Since rippled links statically to OpenSSL, it does not matter where the OpenSSL .DLL files are placed, or what version they are. rippled does not use or require any external .DLL files to run other than the standard operating system ones.
+* NOTE: Since divvyd links statically to OpenSSL, it does not matter where the OpenSSL .DLL files are placed, or what version they are. divvyd does not use or require any external .DLL files to run other than the standard operating system ones.